-BIG and showy, these vegan chocolate chunk cookie cups are a cookie lovers dream come true.
+BIG and showy, these vegan chocolate chip cookie cups are a cookie lovers dream come true.
 Stuffed with melted pools of chocolate, crunchy pretzels, and gooey toasted marshmallow, every bite is pure decadence.
 Just like my eggless peanut butter cookies, they're an epic twist on a beloved classic.

 Grandma's famous chocolate chip cookies are soft and chewy, stuffed with chocolate chips, and are deliciously addictive.
 I've been making her recipe for decades with a few vegan swaps.
 These epic vegan marshmallow chocolate chunk cookie cups are a nod to grandma's classic chocolate chip cookie recipe with a little s'mores on top (ha ha)!

 How to make vegan chocolate chunk cookies